Apache-Sitgreaves National Forests

 Length: 38 miles one way

 Directions: From Payson, go east on State Route 260 for 51 miles to Black Canyon Lane.
-Turn left onto Black Canyon Lane, a dirt road that soon turns into Black Canyon Road (Forest Road 86), and continue 15.3 miles to Forest Road 300.
+Turn right onto Black Canyon Lane, a dirt road that soon turns into Black Canyon Road (Forest Road 86), and continue 15.3 miles to Forest Road 300.
 Turn left onto FR 300 and continue 14.3 miles to Forest Road 125.
 Turn left onto FR 125 and continue 4.9 miles to Forest Road 124.
 Turn right onto FR 124 and continue a half-mile to Forest Road 144.
 Turn left onto FR 144 and continue 3 miles back to SR 260 near Overgaard.